Dr. Jonathan R. Stadler is a Professor in the Psychology department.

 - B.A., Psychology & Biology, Cornell College (Mt.
 Vernon, IA, 1993)

 - Psychology of Religion

 BiographyAfter living in Nashville, Tennessee, for the first four years of my life, my family moved to West St. Paul, Minnesota, where I grew up, attending Emanuel Lutheran School and St. Croix Lutheran High School.
 After college, I moved (back) to Nashville, where I attended graduate school in psychology (neuroscience).
 Upon completing my degree, I taught at Fisk University, a historically black college, for ten years before moving back to Minnesota to teach at Bethany.
-I am married to a wonderful woman from Mississippi whom I met in Nashville, and we have a 3-year-old son.
+I am married to a wonderful woman from Mississippi whom I met in Nashville, and we have one son.

 - Society for the Teaching of Psychology (APA Division 2)